 When a car insurance company makes you a settlement offer, they do not factor in your attorney fees.

-See this $100,000 settlement for a motorcycle rider who was hit by a car.
-He claimed that that the crash caused or worsened his herniated disc, and meniscus tear.
+A motorcycle rider was hit by a car in Miami, Florida.
+He claimed that that the crash caused or worsened his herniated disc.
+He also had a meniscus tear.

 He claimed that the crash caused his erectile dysfunction (ED).